rss

 The only reasonable solution is that the “designer” originally gave us a functioning GLO gene, and it became dysfunctional due to mutations.
 What is the evidence for this proposal?

 We are not, you see, the only species in which the GLO gene is broken.
 The need for vitamin C is also characteristic of a certain group of primates, the very ones that happen to be our closest evolutionary relatives.
-Orangutans are less and chimps require vitamin C, as do some other primates such as maquaques.
+Orangutans gorillas and chimps require vitamin C, as do some other primates such as maquaques.
 But more distantly related primates, including those known as prosimians, have fully functional GLO genes.
 This means that the common ancestor in which the capacity to make vitamin C was originally lost wasn’t a human, but a primate–an ancestor that, according to the advocates of intelligent design, we’re not supposed to have.
 And there’s the problem.

 (Page 98-99)